How to Set Snaps in Leather

 Use the correct setting tool. (the tip of the tool should fit on top of the stem of the post)

-the installation of Cap and Socket of a glove snap in leather
+How to set snaps: The installation of cap and socket of a glove snap in leather

 Setting Cap and Socket of a Glove Snap.